live-wire/journal/README.md

 ---
 `April 25, 2020`
 #### Asyncio Python
+- Async/Await is a better/cleaner way of writing promises or asynchronous code in general.
+(Much cleaner than `promise.then(..).catch(..)`).
+C# came up with it and most languages are adopting it.
 - `async` with function definition
 - Always `await` async function calls.
 - `asyncio.sleep` for sleeping